If you would like a printed version of this commentary, check out The Grace Bible series.

 For there are three that testify: the Spirit and the water and the blood; and the three are in agreement.

 (a) Three that testify … three are in agreement.
-Under the Law of Moses, the consistent testimony of two witnesses was enough to establish the truth (John 8:17).
-John takes that standard further by saying there are three agreeing witnesses when it comes to Jesus.
-The water and blood, which represent the ministry and death of Jesus, are consistent with what the Spirit said and continues to say about Jesus.
-In the next verse he will raise the standard even higher.
+Under the Law of Moses, the consistent testimony of two witnesses was enough to establish the truth (John 8:17), but when it comes to Jesus there are three agreeing witnesses.
+The water and blood, which represent the supernatural ministry and death of Jesus, are consistent with what the Spirit said and continues to say about Jesus.

 (b) Spirit, water, blood; see entry for 1 John 5:6.